top of page

 Albeit sometimes lawyers offer mediation services, there are distinctions between a mediator and a lawyer.
 Both may play important roles in legal matters.
 A lawyer is trained to provide legal counsel, represent clients in court, and advocate for their client’s interests.

-Lawyers can give legal advice and represent you in legal proceedings, while mediators focus on fostering communication and helping you reach a resolution outside of the courtroom.
+Lawyers can give legal advice and represent you in legal proceedings, while impartial mediators focus on fostering communication and helping you reach a resolution outside of the courtroom.

 As a certified mediator, I will provide you with the legal information you need to make legally sound decisions that reflect the law.